Afghanistan

 Located in South Asia, Malaria control and elimination interventions in Afghanistan are a work in progress.

-The country’s main priority is intensification of P. falciparum and P. vivax malaria control interventions in the 46 high malaria burden districts, which includes strengthening malaria case management targeting resident, remote, cross-border populations, and internally displaced people.
+The country’s main priority is intensification of malaria control interventions in the 46 high malaria burden districts, which includes strengthening malaria case management targeting resident, remote, cross-border populations, and internally displaced people.

 Indigenous cases